 Brent Maddock and S.S.
 Wilson, the writing team behind Tremors, who also penned films like Short Circuit (1986), Batteries Not Included (1987), Ghost Dad (1990) and Heart and Souls (1993), took over the writing and directing chores for Tremors II: Aftershocks between them.
 Indeed, with Aftershocks, Maddock and Wilson turned Tremors into a lucrative franchise, generating considerably more from the idea than one would have thought the original film might have lent itself to.
 This has so far included two further video-released sequels – Tremors 3: Back to Perfection (2001) and Tremors 4: The Legend Begins (2004), a prequel set in the 19th Century, as well as a tv series Tremors (2003) that lasted for only thirteen episodes.
-A decade later, the series was revived for two further sequels with Tremors 5: Bloodlines (2015) and Tremors: A Cold Day in Hell (2018) without Maddock or Wilson.
+A decade later, the series was revived for three further sequels with Tremors 5: Bloodlines (2015), Tremors: A Cold Day in Hell (2018) and Tremors: Shrieker Island (2020) without Maddock or Wilson.
 Actor Michael Gross is the one other common feature to all of the Tremors incarnations.

 Tremors II: Aftershocks is a sequel that proves the rarity of a work that is sufficiently original and inventive to not only stand on its own but hold its ground favourably against the piece that inspired it.
 Making his debut as director, S.S.
 Wilson gets the laconic sense of humour down perfect.
 The scenes in the first third of the film with Fred Ward and Christopher Gartin hunting the Graboids come perfectly tongue-in-cheek – Ward getting out his absurdly striped umbrella and waiting nonchalantly until pieces of exploded Graboid start raining down; “Is that a coyote?
 Man, he better keep quiet,” followed by a startled cut-off yelp, “Yep”; their radio being devoured by a Graboid and a little while later a puzzled “I know that tune.”